 - exploring surgery to remove the colon (with serious cases when medications don’t work)

-In clinical trials and early studies, fecal transplants helped some people with UC have fewer symptoms or even achieve remission in 4 to 8 weeks.
-However, this research often involved a small sample size, so more study is needed on how long it takes before a stool transplant works for UC in larger groups of people.
+In clinical trials and early studies, fecal transplants helped some people with UC have fewer symptoms or even achieve remission in 4–8 weeks.
+This research often involved a small sample size, so more study is needed to determine how long it takes before a stool transplant works for UC in larger groups of people.

-When used to treat C. diff, stool transplants offer results within a few hours or days, according to NYU Langone Health.
+When used to treat C. diff, stool transplants offer results within a few hours or days.

-Research on stool transplants for UC is still in the early stages, and even though some studies have shown promising results, further study is needed to determine whether this is a safe, effective treatment option for the condition.
+Research on stool transplants for UC is still in the early stages.
+Even though some studies have shown promising results, further study is needed to determine whether this is a safe and effective treatment for the condition.

 - abdominal pain or cramps

-It may take years before fecal transplant is approved to treat UC.
+It may take years before health authorities approve fecal transplants for UC.

 While there’s no known cure for UC, medications and lifestyle measures may help with managing the condition.
-Talk with a doctor to learn more about how to reduce the risk of flares and potentially put UC into remission.
+Consider talking with a healthcare professional to learn more about how to reduce flares and potentially put UC into remission.